-This is where the second layer of fragmentation occurs.
 The IT solution often addresses only the specific initiative goals and objectives, rather than for the benefit of or to be an asset (a business capability) to the whole Enterprise.

 Data fragmentation occurs when the teams use different systems without a common understanding and agreement on how data is used across all other processes and the systems that automate them.

 For example, Initiatives C and D are formed to introduce new products.
 Both require a Customer Address Management capability but end up building their own without regard to common data usage and standards that could have been shared across the two initiatives.
 What happens when the business wants to know the rate of service adoption for both products in one location?
 The data fragmentation produces reporting errors that impact business plans around customer loyalty.

 In this traditional approach, systems are often built as silos, building capability for a function rather than for the whole Enterprise.
 Many interfaces are developed to support how business activities are done in real life (process integration).

 The systems & interface maps start to look like a bowl of spaghetti.

 What happens when business strategy shifts?
 To execute the change requires change in capabilities.
 The path from strategy to implementation can be tortuous, convoluted and risky.